Isha-Sovasaria/tp/docs/DeveloperGuide.md

 1. User selects a student.
 2. User requests to view the student’s history.
-3. TCMS retrieves the student’s notes (UC06), attendance (UC5), and participation records (UC07), progress status (UC08).
+3. TeachAssist retrieves the student’s notes (UC06), attendance (UC5), and participation records (UC07), progress status (UC08).
-4. TCMS displays the historical information.
+4. TeachAssist displays the historical information.
 5. User reviews the data.
 6. Use case ends